List of secondary highways in Thunder Bay District: Highway 614

 Secondary Highway 614, commonly referred to as Highway 614, is a secondary highway in the Canadian province of Ontario, located in Thunder Bay District.
-The route connects Highway 17 (the Trans-Canada Highway) east of Marathon with the mining town of Manitouwadge, where it ends at Adjala Avenue.
+The route connects Highway 17 (the Trans-Canada Highway) east of Marathon with the mining town of Manitouwadge, where it ends at Manitou Road.
 The route is 51.8 km in length.
 Highway 614 was assumed in early 1956.